greenbone/openvas-scanner/README.md

 `openvas` and for making the scanner available to other GVM modules.

-If you are not familiar or comfortable building from source code, we recommend that you use the Greenbone Security Manager TRIAL (GSM TRIAL), a prepared virtual machine with a readily available setup.
+If you are not familiar or comfortable building from source code, we recommend that you use the Greenbone Enerprise TRIAL, a prepared virtual machine with a readily available setup.
 Information regarding the virtual machine is available at <https://www.greenbone.net/en/testnow>.